-- Allowance for Chairman of the Board for each director: 20,000 Baht per meeting. - Allowance for the Board of Directors for each director: 10,000 Baht per meeting. - · Allowance for Sub-committee to the Board of Directors - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.
+- Allowance for Chairman of the Board for each director: 20,000 Baht per meeting. - Allowance for the Board of Directors for each director: 10,000 Baht per meeting. - Allowance for Sub-committee to the Board of Directors - Chairperson of each Sub-committee 10,000 Baht per meeting. - Each Sub-committee member 7,000 Baht per meeting.

-The Annual General Shareholder's Meeting 1/2010 approved the lump sum retirement payment for 2010 is no more than THB 4,000,000 by assigning the Recruitment and Remuneration Committees considered suitable payment allocation, and report to shareholders in the following year of the shareholders' meeting.
-The meeting of Recruitment and Remuneration Committees 1/2011 dated February 24, 2011 approved the allocation of lump sum retirement payment for 2010 by the amount of THB 4,000,000, which is equal to the sum approved in the general shareholders' meeting.
+The Annual General Shareholder's Meeting 1/2011 approved the lump sum retirement payment for 2011 is no more than THB 5,000,000 by assigning the Recruitment and Remuneration Committees considered suitable payment allocation, and report to shareholders in the following year of the shareholders' meeting.
+The meeting of Recruitment and Remuneration Committees 2/2012 dated February 22, 2012 approved the allocation of lump sum retirement payment for 2011 by the amount of THB 4,000,000, which is less than the approved sum, from the AGM but equal to the directors remuneration fee for 2010.